IRT-Open-Source/scf/README.md

 # SCF
 The Subtitling Conversion Framework (SCF) is a set of modules for converting XML based subtitle formats.
 Main target is to build up a flexible and extensible transformation pipeline to convert EBU STL formats and EBU-TT subtitle formats.

-The SCF is an early Alpha release with the version 0.2.6.
+The SCF is an early Alpha release with the version 0.2.7.

-##License
+## License
 The Subtitle Conversion Framework ("SCF") offered by Institut fuer Rundfunktechnik on GitHub is subject to the [Apache 2.0 license] (LICENSE).

-##Prerequisites
+## Prerequisites
 For the XSLT modules an XSLT processor that is conformant to XSLT 1.0 is needed.
 You could use for example a [saxon xslt processor](http://saxon.sourceforge.net/) from version 6.5.5.

 The STLXML2EBU-TT module requires in addition EXSLT support.

 To validate an STLXML with the STLXML W3C XML Schema an XML Schema 1.0 parser is required.
 You could use for example [xerces XML parser and validator] (http://xerces.apache.org/).

 For the conversion of an EBU STL file into STLXML [python 2.7.x ](https://www.python.org/downloads/) is required (it will not run under python 3.0).

-##Structure
+## Structure
 Each module has its own directory under the "modules" folder:

     ---modules